Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Experimental setup

-We wanted also compare proposed methods against contextual embeddings and large pre-trained language models like ELMo \cite{elmo}, BERT \cite{bert}, and Flair \cite{flair} and BiLSTM with CRF layer.
-However, we must remember that mostly language models are trained on large corpora and using highly demanding architectures (computationally expensive training as well as inference for example in BERT model).
+Besides the baseline models, we also used contextual word embedding methods in our evaluation, namely ELMo \cite{elmo}, BERT \cite{bert}, and Flair \cite{flair}.
+We tested their performance with the most complex LSTM-based architecture that we used in our experiment, the BiLSTM model, with the CRF layer.
+Hence, we replaced the embedding layer in our models (static word and character embeddings) with these language models.
+However, we must remember that most language models are trained on large corpora and using highly demanding architectures (computationally expensive training as well as inference, for example, in the BERT model).
+We concatenated the token representations from the last four hidden layers of the BERT (bert-large-cased\footnote{\url{https://huggingface.co/transformers/pretrained_models.html}}) model to get the representation for words.
+The look-up for static word embedding is much faster than the inference of transformer-based language models~\cite{reimers-2019-sentence-bert}.
+We used the same neural network setup as presented in Section \ref{sec:lstm-experimental-setup}.